-- Risk of price changes in equities - Currency risk
+- Risk of price changes in equities

+- Currency risk

+- Risks associated with the acceptance of collateral

+- Concentration risk

 In addition, the fund may temporarily concentrate more or less intensively on particular sectors, countries or market segments.
 This, too, may give rise to opportunities and risks.